ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

         * Hint: SSH is not enabled by default.
 The simplest way to enable it is using the :code:`raspi-config`.

-    * If you want to SSH and don't know the IP of the RPi, you can use: :code:`sudo nmap -sP <your ip>` to find all clients on your network.
+    * If you want to SSH and don't know the IP of the RPi, you can use :code:`sudo nmap -sP <your ip>` on your machine to find all clients on your network.

 ---------------------------
 Install Revolve2 on the RPi